JordyMarcius/power-distribution-board/README.md

 ![2](https://user-images.githubusercontent.com/65435469/204571347-c9ff644c-06c0-4e51-b3bb-c2a1eb6b4ce7.PNG)

 <h1>Powerdist Version 2.0</h1>
 Powerdist version 2.0 is the simplified version of the powerdist version 1.0.
-In this version, there is no overvoltage protection circuit because the voltage from LiPo battery is already stabilized using buck boost converter.
+In this version, there is no overvoltage protection circuit because the voltage from LiPo battery is already stabilized by buck boost converter.

 <br>![3](https://user-images.githubusercontent.com/65435469/204571365-fe694ebb-dfe3-4a91-b858-cea61e1a796e.PNG)
 ![4](https://user-images.githubusercontent.com/65435469/204571374-54455dbb-e269-41ff-9265-348152640edc.PNG)